 Oct.
 13 - Chaired the weekly Communications meeting with Marci Rosenblum.
-Later that day, chaired the CWA Local 1180 weekly staff meeting Lastly, chaired the CWA Local 1180 General right for their employees regarding the way they nandled the COVID-19 Pand Oct.
+Later that day, chaired the CWA Local 1180 weekly staff meeting.
+Lastly, chaired the CWA Local 1180 General Membership meeting.

+Oct.
+15 - A grievance is being filed regarding the H & H PESH Report as it states they did everything right for their employees regarding the way they handled the COVID-19 Pandemic.

+Oct.
 16 - Participated in the CWA National Minority Caucus.
-At that meeting President Middleton received the Walter B. Andrews Leadership award representing her role in advocating for Diversity within the National CWA and her advocacy for pay equity and civil rights for minorities
+At that meeting President Middleton received the Walter B. Andrews Leadership award representing her role in advocating for Diversity within the National CWA and her advocacy for pay equity and civil rights for minorities.